barneycouch/londoners-haunts/README.md

 #A Londoner's Haunts
-My favourite places in london.
+My favourite places in London.